 Karst is a noun and adjective applied to landscapes developed on soluble rocks like limestone where the majority of runoff travels through underground cave streams.
-Cracks in the rock are opened up over time, increasing the permeability of the bedrock.
-As a result, there is little surface water; rainfall and rivers disappear underground, where they join up into river systems and finally emerge as springs.
+Cracks in the rock are opened up over time by percolating water, increasing the permeability of the bedrock.
+As a result, there is little surface water; rainfall and rivers disappear underground, where they join up into subterranean river systems and finally emerge as springs.

 Much of our familiar landscape is "fluvial" with river networks nestling in integrated valley systems.
 In karst, rivers occupy cave networks and the surface landscape is much less coherent, featuring closed depressions and often the dry remnants of former valley systems.
-In conventional landscapes, rivers and surface runoff progressively denude the landscape removing most of the evidence of its former condition.
-In karst, as the cave stream drops to new levels, the old conduits are left as abandoned ("dry") passageways that can be explored.
-The result can be a complex network accumulating over millions of years.
+In conventional landscapes, rivers and surface runoff progressively denude (lower) the landscape removing most of the evidence of its former condition.
+In karst, as erosion progresses, the cave stream drops to new levels and old caves are left as abandoned ("dry") passageways that can be explored.
+The result can be a complex network accumulating over millions of years as exemplified by Mammoth Cave.

 Karst can be challenging for its resident people.
-Water may be hard to obtain, floods (paradoxically) can be all too frequent and pollution is extremely difficult to control as contaminants can travel rapidly underground into water supplies.
+Water may be hard to obtain, the ground can collapse unpredictably, floods (paradoxically) can be all too frequent and pollution is extremely difficult to control as contaminants can travel rapidly underground into water supplies.